 Irish Government Agrees Plan to Allow Tax-Free Rental of Back Garden Cabins

-The Irish government has reached an agreement in principle on a plan that would allow homeowners to rent out back garden cabins on a tax-free basis, in a bid to increase the supply of accommodation and ease the country's chronic housing shortage.
+The Irish government has approved a plan allowing homeowners to rent out back garden cabins on a tax-free basis, with occupants exempt from planning permission requirements — a bold and controversial attempt to ease the country's chronic housing shortage by unlocking the potential of existing residential plots.

 Background